Waterproofing and foundation repairs go hand-in-hand.

 Repairing Your Foundation

 When repairing the majority of foundations the types of damage to correct typically include bowing walls and cracks, both of which are frequently caused by water.
 Bowed walls signify a weakened wall structure, usually caused by the pressure of water or saturated earth against a section of the exterior wall.
 The pressure results in the cracking of the interior of the wall, whether it is made from concrete or brick.
-The cracks allow water to seep through, which makes the basement wet and mouldy.
+The cracks allow water to seep through, which makes the basement wet and moldy.
 Foundation repair is a costly process, which can be minimized by regular inspection of your foundations and basement.

 How to fix foundation problems?